alex-estela/my-connected-photo-frame/README.md

-# my-connected-photo-frame
+# Piframe
-A connected photo frame for my parents so that they can see their grandson.
+A connected photo frame based on a Raspberry Pi.